ammaryaseen/django-startup/README.md

 # Django Organized Startup Project

 This project is built to create more organized startup Django project with meaningful backend and applications folders.

+# Project Layout
-The main folder has been renamed to `Backend` folder and the applications have been moved to be in one folder which is `Apps` folder.
+* The main folder has been renamed to `Backend` folder.
+* The applications have been moved to be in one folder which is `Apps` folder.
+* `Templates` direcotry has been used as global templates folder.

-Project built with : Django 2.2
+Project is built with : Django 2.2

 # Quick start
 Please ensure that you have installed `Python`, `pip` and `virtualenv`: